MotoGP Sponsor

 From the first discoveries made at Caviaga in 1946 and up to 1952, Enrico Mattei was focused on oil.
 But it soon became clear that the real abundance of treasure of the “open-air safe” that was the Po Valley was in fact natural gas which, in a few short years, would provide the big industries of the north of Italy with energy.
 However, Mattei needed to make public opinion and the political class believe that there was an abundance of oil and that the country could count on its own supplies of petrol, produced and refined “in-house”.
 This was the signal to give a boost to the modernization of the commercial line of Eni through an advertising image consonant with the times, and able to combine a sense of optimism, speed and progress.
 The creation of the logo with the six-legged dog, linked to the promotion of petroleum produced by the plant at Cortemaggiore, had to be an example of that Italian segment that “had made it”.

 Much has been said about the history of the six-legged dog.
 In the many biographies of the first chairman of Eni written over the years, an air of mystery has often surrounded the logo.
 In fact, the minutes from the competition committee and a reconstruction of the history refute conclusively the legend that “Broggini’s dog” had not won a prize and that it was Enrico Mattei himself who picked it out from among the losers.
-They also refute assertions, once an for all, that the dog originally had four legs and that Enrico Mattei had two extra legs added, with a surprising touch of imagination and originality.
-But it is also not true that Enrico Mattei was completely ignorant of decisions that were being taken about the logo.
-If it is true – and many of the chairman’s entourage of the time have confirmed it – that the chairman of Eni was much taken by the dog, with its strange and aggressive form, six legs, strong colours and red flame, it is also true that he had a not insignificant role in ensuring its use not only in advertising posters but in the logo.

 Already by the end of 1952, the six-legged dog had come to represent the “powerful Italian petrol” on the pages of leading newspapers and a range of magazines with national circulation.
 This was how the dog, for which Ettore Scola (then working at the advertising department of Agipgas) would invent the well-known slogan “il cane a sei zampe fedele amico dell’uomo a quattro ruote” (the six-legged dog, loyal friend of four-wheeled man), quickly came to represent not only the products, but, more generally, Eni’s way.
 It was from here that Italy got going again, right from this flame, able to reignite enthusiasm, optimism and a desire to do things